jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 amidst the sounds of drumming,

 we began to dance and sing and laugh.
-For the Lord is happy when His children are joyous for this is how we express our enjoyment of His Creation.
+For the Lord is happy when His children are joyous.
+This is how we express our enjoyment of His Creation.

 It rained and it rained, for days afterwards.

 I have to leave on my journey now.

 My name is Anwhlunkyhvha –
-pronounced Anwhalun¡ha
 which means "I am of the earth".

 Anyone who has loved unconditionally